presenta-software/doc-presenta-lib/docs/guide/README.md

 })
 ```

-::: tip HTML in TEXT Block
+::: tip TEXT Block and HTML

-The `text` block renders a subset of HTML tags properly.
+The built-in `text` block renders a subset of HTML tags properly.
 However, there is a markdown-to-HTML  [plugin](/plugins/#controllers) to avoid writing raw tags.

 :::

 ## Blocks and content types

-Each `scene` can render one or more blocks.
+Each `scene` can include one or more blocks.
 A `block` is responsible to render a specific content or media, such as `text`, `image` or `video`.

-**PRESENTA Lib** includes the following built-in blocks you can use out of the box:
+**PRESENTA Lib** includes the following built-in blocks you can explore briefly here:

 <pDemoBlockText />